LoopZ/V8Power/README.txt

     SMALL       Sets a small cursor.
     HALF        Sets the cursor to 1/2 of the text height.
     FULL        Sets the cursro to the full height of text.

+Note: Although this utility is fully compatible with DOSBox, there is no way to store the current cursor shape.
+See the examples, on how to work around this issue.
+Also, this utility will not have any effect in a Windows terminal.

 -------------------------------------------------------------------------------